-A lot of people are getting tired of pulled pork, it’s been in the limelight for quite some time now.
-But hey, why not one more recipe?
-This is me cooking pulled pork with a home made BBQ sauce on a home baked bun.
+A lot of people are getting tired of pulled pork, as it’s been in the limelight for quite some time now.
+But hey, why not another recipe?
+This is me cooking pulled pork with a home made barbecue sauce on a home baked bun.
 I feasted joyfully with this sandwich, which makes a big difference when compared with the traditional burger.

 Enough for three, with 2 buns each, and I even had meat left for next day’s dinner.